 Freeview Play is Freeview’s catch-up TV service and appears on a rapidly increasing number of televisions.
 It gives users the ability to catch-up with their favourite shows by scrolling backwards through the electronic programme guide.

 By clicking on shows on BBC, ITV, Channel 4, Channel 5 and UKTV channels (which include Dave, Yesterday, Really and Drama), they open in each broadcaster’s respective app automatically, then play for you to enjoy.
 It makes catching up more simple.

 High dynamic range (HDR) picture tech allows a TV to show a wider colour range than conventional sets.
 They are also capable of greater brightness and/or deeper black levels.
 The end result is a more natural picture that can be bright and vibrant without losing definition or detail in darker areas.

 4K Blu-rays have HDR encoding, so look great on a HDR TV.
 Both Netflix and Amazon also offer HDR on many 4K shows on their streaming platforms.
-Both the Xbox One S and PS4 consoles have HDR output these days.
+The Xbox One S, Xbox One X, PS4 and PS4 Pro consoles have HDR output for video and games these days.